- chlorpromazine hydrochloride

 Atropine and other atropine derivatives: imipramine, antidepressants, histamine H1-receptor antagonists, anticholinergic antiparkinsonism agents, atropinic antispasmodics, dispyramide: build-up of atropine-associated adverse effects such as urinary retention, constipation and dry mouth, heat stroke etc.

 Other CNS depressants: morphine derivatives (analgesics, antitussives and substitution treatments), barbiturates, benzodiazepines, anxiolytics other than benzodiazepines, hypnotics, sedative antidepressants, histamine H1 receptor antagonists, central antihypertensive agents increased central depression.
+Respiratory depression may occur.
 Changes in alertness can make it dangerous to drive or operate machinery.

 Antacids reduce the absorption of phenothiazines and should not be used within two hours of administering the phenothiazine.